zhangmeng88/doris-zh-translation/en/docs/icd11mde2e.md

 As part if ICD-11 end-to-end solution for mortality reporting, WHO developed a suite of digital tools for cause of death that consists of programs that assist in coding, selecting the single underlying cause of death and assessing the quality of the coding or the quality of the data.
 These digital tools are designed to enhance accuracy and efficiency in mortality reporting, ensuring standardized and reliable cause of death information.

- > More softwares and tools can be accessed through https://www.who.int/standards/classifications or https://icd.who.int
+ > More softwares and tools can be accessed through [WHO cause of death page](https://www.who.int/standards/classifications/classification-of-diseases/cause-of-death) or [ICD-11 Homepage](https://icd.who.int)

 ## electronic Medical Certificate of Cause of Death (eMCCD)